Samuel-Analyst/Spotify-Analysis-with-Python/README.md

 This project delves into the world of music using Python to analyze Spotify data.
-Through data cleaning, exploration, and visualization, we aim to uncover insights about:
+Through data cleaning, web scraping, data exploration, and visualization, we aim to uncover insights about:

 User Preferences: What music genres and artists are most popular?
 Listening Habits: How do listening patterns differ across demographics or regions?